jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 # Internal Recovery

-In addition to recovering of crashed applications' processes by external [monitoring process](jxcore-command-monitor.markdown), JXcore also provides automatic Internal Process Recovery as well as Internal Thread Recovery (for code running in multi-threaded mode).
+In addition to recovering the process of a crashed applications by external [monitoring process](jxcore-command-monitor.markdown), JXcore also provides automatic Internal Process Recovery as well as Internal Thread Recovery (for code running in multi-threaded mode).

 ## Internal Process Recovery

-Attaching any callback to `restart` event **inside a main thread** enables Internal Process Recovery.
+Internal Process Recovery  can be enabled by attaching any callback to `restart` event **inside a main thread**.
-When an exception occurs inside the application, the callback is invoked and there you may decide if to allow restart of the entire process or not.
+When an exception occurs inside the application, the callback is invoked and you can decide if to allow restart of the entire process or not.
-Also this is a good opportunity to save some data used by the application, because after it will crash, normally they would be lost.
+Also, this is a good opportunity to save some data used by the application, which would otherwise be lost after the crash.

 ```js
 process.on('restart', function (restartCallback, newExitCode) {